utsav0/daily-dev-tips/src/pages/posts/css-gradient-text-effect.md

 ## Browser Support

-This whole setup doesn't have full support, but the elements these days are quite widely supported.
+This whole setup doesn't have full support, but the elements these days are widely supported.

 I've shown the background-clip since it's an important part.